Menu

 Gibraltar is tiny.
 The entire territory is just 6.7 square kilometres.
 You can walk from one end to the other in about 40 minutes.
 That compactness is actually a huge plus for remote workers.

 Everything is within reach.
-Your morning routine could look like this: wake up, grab a coffee on Main Street, work from a cafe overlooking the marina, take a lunch swim at Catalan Bay, and be back at your desk before your afternoon calls.
+Your morning routine could look like this: wake up, grab a coffee on Main Street, work with a view of the marina, take a lunch swim at Catalan Bay, and be back at your desk before your afternoon calls.
 Try doing that in London.

-- Several cafes along Main Street and in Ocean Village with good Wi-Fi and a relaxed vibe
+• Cafes along Main Street and in Ocean Village offer reliable Wi-Fi and a relaxed working environment

-- Many remote workers simply work from home, given the compact distances
+• Many remote workers simply work from home, given the compact distances and good residential broadband coverage

 Internet: Gibraltar has solid broadband infrastructure.
-Fibre is available in most areas, with speeds comparable to UK urban centres.
-Mobile data coverage is excellent across the territory.
+Gibtelecom provides fibre to most areas, with speeds comparable to UK urban centres.
+Mobile data coverage (4G and 5G) is strong across the entire territory.
+Connectivity is not an issue for most remote work setups.

 What Does It Cost to Live in Gibraltar as a Remote Worker?

-Let's be honest: Gibraltar is not cheap.
+Gibraltar is not cheap.
 Rental costs in particular are high relative to the territory's size.
-Here's a realistic breakdown:
+Public listings indicate a realistic monthly breakdown along these lines:

-Total monthly cost for a single remote worker: roughly £2,000 to £3,500 depending on your lifestyle and accommodation.
+Total monthly cost for a single remote worker: roughly £2,000 to £3,500 depending on lifestyle and accommodation choice.

-The hack that many digital nomads use: live in La Linea de la Concepcion across the border in Spain, where rents are 50-70% cheaper, and walk into Gibraltar when you want to.
+The option many digital nomads explore: living in La Linea de la Concepcion across the border in Spain, where rents run 50% to 70% lower, and walking into Gibraltar when needed.
 Just be aware this changes your tax situation entirely.
-Living in Spain means Spanish tax rules apply to you, which is a very different calculation.
+Living in Spain means Spanish tax rules apply, which is a very different calculation.
 Our frontier workers guide covers the cross-border angle in detail.

 How Does Gibraltar Compare to Other Digital Nomad Destinations?